altocodenl/cell/readme.md

          - Jumping down: if the bottom of the step > bottom of the grid, jump enough so that the top of the step is N pixels (roughly one step tall) below the top of the grid. (jump to the "top door")
          - Jumping up: if the top of the step < top of the grid, jump enough so that the bottom of the step is N pixels above the bottom of the grid. (jump to the "bottom door").
          - Same with right & left.
-      - When reloading the page, if the selected element is far down/right enough, autoscroll to it automatically.
+      - When reloading the page, if the selected step is far down/right enough, autoscroll to it automatically.
       - The cursor should cast a dim light (green) on all paths that share its prefix up until the cursor.
    - Write
       - Click on a selected step and enter edit mode.